Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 - yes, through the path module
 - yes, with the http module

 Q9.
-What is the Api that is designed to insulate Addons from changes in the underlying JavaDcript engine?
+What is the Api that is designed to insulate Addons from changes in the underlying JavaScript engine?
 - A-API
 - Z-API
 - N-API <<<<----Correct